Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

                 - `<output_file>`: The path to the output file

         !!! warning "Converting PCM audio to FLAC"

+            ??? question "Why is this necessary?"
+                DVD PCM audio uses big-endian byte order, while WAV files use little-endian.
+                FFmpeg,
+                at the time of writing,
+                does not automatically handle this,
+                so we need to do it manually ourselves.

+                Since PCM is already raw,
+                it makes sense to convert it to FLAC which will maintain the quality
+                while also ensuring proper byte order.
+                You can also opt to convert it to a lossy audio format, such as AAC or Opus,
+                should you not want to use FLAC.

             If your DVDISO has PCM audio
             (which you can figure out
             by checking the file